Sleepytale Logo

 Bella's head spun.

-It thumped not sweet, not savory, but both at once, like a yin yang made of cinnamon and salt.
+She closed her eyes.
+Her heart thumped not sweet, not savory, but both at once, like cinnamon stirred into salt.

 Bella took a deep breath.

-When the moon climbed over the picnic table, the basket emptied.
+When the moon climbed over the picnic table, the basket emptied slowly the way parties always end, in small groups heading different directions.

 The strawberry and cheddar escorted Bella back to the plate.